Cable Management for Data Centres

 What is a data centre?

-“A data centre is a physical facility that organisations use to house computer systems, networking equipment and associated components, such as telecommunications and storage systems, used for collecting, storing, processing, distributing or allowing access to large amounts of data.”
+“A physical facility that organisations use to house computer systems, networking equipment and associated components, such as telecommunications and storage systems, used for collecting, storing, processing, distributing or allowing access to large amounts of data.”

 Almost every business and government entity either needs its own centre or needs access to someone else’s.
 Some build and maintain them in-house, some rent servers at co-location facilities (also called colos) and some use public cloud-based services at hosts like Amazon, Microsoft and Google.